drduh/macOS-Security-and-Privacy-Guide/README.md

 .6....m.....>...:.........|../*	Z....W....X=..6...C../....................................0...0..0.......'....F./0..	*.H........0%1#0!..U....www.b6zazzahl3h3faf4x2.com0...160402000000Z..170317000000Z0'1%0#..U....www.tm3ddrghe22wgqna5u8g.net0..0..
 ```

-See [Tor Protocol Specification](https://gitweb.torproject.org/torspec.git/tree/tor-spec.txt) and [Tor/TLSHistory](https://trac.torproject.org/projects/tor/wiki/org/projects/Tor/TLSHistory) for more information.
+See [Tor Protocol Specification](https://spec.torproject.org/tor-spec/) and [Tor/TLSHistory](https://gitlab.torproject.org/legacy/trac/-/wikis/org/projects/Tor/TLSHistory) for more information.

-You may wish to additionally obfuscate Tor traffic using a [pluggable transport](https://www.torproject.org/docs/pluggable-transports.html), such as [Yawning/obfs4proxy](https://github.com/Yawning/obfs4) or [SRI-CSL/stegotorus](https://github.com/SRI-CSL/stegotorus).
+You may wish to additionally obfuscate Tor traffic using a [pluggable transport](https://tb-manual.torproject.org/circumvention/).

-This can be done by setting up your own [Tor relay](https://www.torproject.org/docs/tor-relay-debian.html) or finding an existing private or public [bridge](https://www.torproject.org/docs/bridges.html.en#RunningABridge) to serve as an obfuscating entry node.
+This can be done by setting up your own [Tor relay](https://support.torproject.org/relay-operators/) or finding an existing private or [public bridge](https://bridges.torproject.org/) to serve as an obfuscating entry node.

-For extra security, use Tor inside a [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMware](https://www.vmware.com/products/fusion) virtualized [GNU/Linux](http://www.brianlinkletter.com/installing-debian-linux-in-a-virtualbox-virtual-machine/) or [BSD](https://www.openbsd.org/faq/faq4.html) machine.
+For extra security, use Tor inside a [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMware](https://www.vmware.com/products/fusion.html) virtualized [GNU/Linux](https://www.brianlinkletter.com/2012/10/installing-debian-linux-in-a-virtualbox-virtual-machine/) or [OpenBSD](https://www.openbsd.org/faq/faq4.html) instance.

 Finally, remember the Tor network provides [anonymity](https://www.privateinternetaccess.com/blog/2013/10/how-does-privacy-differ-from-anonymity-and-why-are-both-important/), which is not necessarily synonymous with privacy.
 The Tor network does not guarantee protection against a global observer capable of traffic analysis and correlation.
-See also [Seeking Anonymity in an Internet Panopticon](http://bford.info/pub/net/panopticon-cacm.pdf) (pdf) and [Traffic Correlation on Tor by Realistic Adversaries](http://www.ohmygodel.com/publications/usersrouted-ccs13.pdf) (pdf).
+See also [Seeking Anonymity in an Internet Panopticon](https://bford.info/pub/net/panopticon-cacm.pdf) (pdf) and [Traffic Correlation on Tor by Realistic Adversaries](https://www.ohmygodel.com/publications/usersrouted-ccs13.pdf) (pdf).

 Also see [Invisible Internet Project (I2P)](https://geti2p.net/en/about/intro) and its [Tor comparison](https://geti2p.net/en/comparison/tor).

 ## VPN

-Unencrypted network traffic is being actively monitored and possibly tampered with.
-Encrypted traffic still exposes [connection metadata](https://security.stackexchange.com/questions/142833/does-https-encrypt-metadata#142855) and could be used to infer behavior or specific actions.

-Don't just blindly sign up for a VPN service without understanding the full implications and how your traffic will be routed.
-If you don't understand how the VPN works or are not familiar with the software used, you are probably better off without it.

 When choosing a VPN service or setting up your own, be sure to research the protocols, key exchange algorithms, authentication mechanisms, and type of encryption being used.
 Some protocols, such as [PPTP](https://en.wikipedia.org/wiki/Point-to-Point_Tunneling_Protocol#Security), should be avoided in favor of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN) or Linux-based [Wireguard](https://www.wireguard.com/) [on a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).